 The Eames shells require little introduction with prototypes beginning in the 1940s, production began in 1950.
 Arm shells were the first to be produced and the side shells were introduced in 1952/1953.

 Alexander Girard was commissioned to help design a wide variety of upholstery finishes for both the side and arm shells, providing an alternative to the standard fiberglass shells and expanding the buying options for these chairs.

-The arm shell is in a good vintage condition; the shell displays no cracks whilst the vinyl is in a good aged condition but does have a small cut in the back rest and may require a bit of a clean; further pictures are available.
+The arm shell is in a good vintage condition; the shell displays no cracks whilst the vinyl is in a good aged condition but there may be some slight lifting around the edging and may require a bit of a clean; further pictures are available.
+PLEASE NOTE, THE GREEN IS DARKER THAN IN THE PICTURES - PLEASE ASK TO SEE FURTHER IMAGES BEFORE PURCHASING.
 The white edging is also in a similar aged condition with some light marking - as is expected on these pieces - which may also benefit from a good clean.